-I first had this dish at a small restaurant in Positano on the Amalfi Coast called O’Capurale and was very impressed with how flavorful yet light it was.
+I first had this dish at a small restaurant in Positano on the Amalfi Coast called O’Capurale and was blown away by how flavorful yet light it was.
 Pesce all’Acqua Pazza means Fish in Crazy Water.
 Many American interpretations of this dish seem to take this translation extremely literal.
 They really accentuate the “crazy”, using it as an excuse to clean out the refrigerator and add all kinds of ingredients to flavor the water.
 I am not sure of the origins of the name, but I do know that all it needs is a simple flavoring of garlic, herbs, tomato, salt and a pinch of hot pepper as presented here.

-4 tablespoons extra-virgin olive oil
+- 4 tablespoons extra-virgin olive oil

-2 garlic cloves, chopped
+- 2 garlic cloves, sliced thin

-12 grape or cherry tomatoes, sliced in half
+- 12 grape or cherry tomatoes, sliced in half

-1 teaspoon sea salt
+- sea salt

-2 pounds sea bass or red snapper fillets
+- 2 pounds sea bass or red snapper fillets

 - In a sauté pan at least two inches deep and large enough to hold the fish in one layer, heat the olive oil over medium-high heat and add the garlic and and red pepper flakes and sauté until the garlic is lightly browned.

 - Add the tomatoes and cook until they start to soften about 5 minutes.

 - Add the water, parsley and a pinch of salt.
 Turn the heat down to medium-low and allow to simmer for 15 minutes.